profezzorn/ProffieOSDocs/The-CONFIG_TOP-section.md

 # ProffieOS 5.x defines:

 Add an RFID reader.
-To configure the RFID reader, you will need an RFID_Commands array in [[the CONFIG_PRESETS section]].
+To configure the RFID reader, you will need an RFID_Commands array in [the CONFIG_PRESETS section](the-CONFIG_PRESETS-section.md).

     #define RFID_SERIAL Serial3